azeemite1/GEN-AI-WOMEN/README.md

 3. **Click Playground** and start chatting with your AI bot!

 ---

+## Simple Agent
+Build a Simple Agent flow for an agentic application using the Tool-calling agent component.

+An agent uses an LLM as its "brain" to select among the connected tools and complete its tasks.

+In this flow, the Tool-calling agent reasons using an OpenAI LLM.
+The agent selects the Calculator tool for simple math problems and the URL tool to search a URL for content.

+## Prerequisites
+To use this flow, you need an OpenAI API key.

+Open Langflow and Start a New Flow
+Click New Flow, and then select Simple Agent flow.
+This opens a starter flow with the necessary components to run an agentic application using the Tool-calling agent.

+## Simple Agent Flow Components
+Tool-calling agent: Uses the connected LLM to reason through the user's input and select among the connected tools to complete its task.
+URL tool: Searches a list of URLs for content.
+Calculator component: Performs basic arithmetic operations.
+Chat Input component: Accepts user input to the chat.
+Prompt component: Combines the user input with a user-defined prompt.
+Chat Output component: Prints the flow's output to the chat.
+OpenAI model component: Sends the user input and prompt to the OpenAI API and receives a response.
+Run the Simple Agent Flow
+Add your credentials to the OpenAI component.

+Click Playground to start a chat session.

+To confirm the tools are connected, ask the agent:
+"What tools are available to you?"

+Now that your query has completed the journey from Chat Input to Chat Output, you have successfully built and run the Simple Agent Flow. 🎉

 ## Managing Langflow Versions
 ### **Upgrading Langflow**
 To update Langflow to the latest version: